 I often hear the question, “Will I go to jail if I cheat on my taxes?”
-People see celebrities go to prison all the time, most recently Richard Hatch, the guy who won a million dollars winning “Survivor” has been all over the news for awhile for tax evasion.
-He spent four years in prison and could go back again.
+People see celebrities go to prison all the time, Richard Hatch, the guy who won a million dollars winning “Survivor”was been all over the news for awhile for tax evasion.
+He spent four years in prison.
 Note: if you win a million dollars on national television, it’s safe to assume that the IRS knows about it and is looking for it on your tax return.
 Other celebrity tax evaders include Wesley Snipes, Darryl Strawberry and Willie Nelson.
 (And the list goes on and on….)

 But what about EIC fraud?
 What happens to you when you claim a child that’s not yours, or if you allow someone to claim your child when that person isn’t the parent?
 What’s the punishment there?